snr-vis/setup-snr/Readme.md

 * The only dependency for s·nr is docker.
 Please find the installation files for your system here: [https://www.docker.com/community-edition](https://www.docker.com/community-edition).
 * Make sure to have at least `10-15 GB` of memory available for docker
 * The public files occupy `7 GB` of disk space
+* We recommend using s·nr with [Google Chrome](https://www.google.com/chrome/index.html)

 ## Download required files